uds-helms/BEclear-CL/README.md

 cat test.txt | ./BEclearCL.R -w
 ```

+## Additional Help

+A more detailed description of the tool can be found in the Documentation.pdf.

 ## Citation

 Akulenko, R., Merl, M., & Helms, V. (2016).
 BEclear: Batch effect detection and